kimlyndon/VirtualTourist/README.md

 ```

 ### If using Firebase
 To add this app to a Firebase project, use the bundleID from the Xcode project.
-Download the generated GoogleService-Info.plist file, and copy it to the root directory of the sample you wish to run.
+Download the generated GoogleService-Info.plist file, and copy it to the root directory.